 The UCARE internship program provides University of Virginia students opportunities to take part in the improvement of the University’s grounds and the surrounding community.
 Students engage with community leaders, university faculty, colleagues, and varies networks in effort to solidify relations and strengthen the voices of the students.
 During the academic year, interns are selected among the most active students with impactful interpersonal skills, community leadership, philanthropic aspirations, and drive.
 Recognizable, the UCARE internship program have developed outstanding future and present global leaders.

-As a member of the Class of 2018 in the College of Arts & Science, Niya Wilson Williams majors in Politics with a concentration in Foreign Affairs and minors in Arabic.
-Along with being a UCARE intern, she holds a number of leadership positions that express her benevolence for her surrounding community.
-For majority of her college career, Niya has been a dedicated member of United Nations Women at UVA where she is currently the Vice President.
-In addition, she participates in the University Judiciary Committee, Smart Woman Securities, and the Office of American American Affairs Peer Advisor program.
+As a member of the Class of 2018 in the College of Arts & Science, Niya Wilson Williams majored in Politics with a concentration in Foreign Affairs and minored in Arabic.
+Along with being a UCARE intern, she held a number of leadership positions that expressed her benevolence for her surrounding community.
+For majority of her college career, Niya was a dedicated member of United Nations Women at UVA where she served as the Vice President.
+In addition, she participated in the University Judiciary Committee, Smart Woman Securities, and the Office of American American Affairs Peer Advisor program.

 Hannah Neukrug (2014 Intern)

 Graduated in 2016, Hannah Neukrug received a Bachelors of Arts in B.A. in Global Development Studies with a minor in Psychology in the College of Arts & Sciences.
 Her involvement on and off University grounds expresses her dedication to community enrichment.
 She participated in the Summer Enrichment Program as a counselor, interned at Old Dominion University Office of Institutional Equity and Diversity, and served as a research assistant for the UVA Social Cognition and Behavior Lab.
 In addition, Hannah volunteered for several years at the Crisis Hotline as a phone operator.